 - making adjustments to digital images using specialist software

 - using a machine to print photos in large numbers or printing individual photos by hand

-- saving processed images digitally onto CD for customers or clients
+- saving processed images digitally onto CD or DVD for customers or clients

 - regularly checking the accuracy of digital and printing equipment

 - using precision cutting and laminating equipment and mounting prints